diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 2. Model's predictions on these traffic signs

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for making predictions on my final model is located in the cells **10 - 13** of the Ipython notebook.

 Here are the results of the prediction: